-- When the rice is completely dry (I usually let it dry overnight), I poured it into the activity tub, added some colorful bowls or cups, and of course tossed in some buttons and gemstones.
+- When the rice is completely dry (I usually let it dry overnight), I poured it into the activity tub, added some colorful bowls, and of course tossed in the buttons and gemstones.

 The little guy sorted the buttons, lined up the cups, and scooped the gemstones.

 And while we’re on the subject, there was no shortage of dumping either.
-He poured the buttons and rice and gemstones back and forth between the cups.
+He poured the buttons, rice, and gemstones back and forth between the cups.

-If you’re looking for a few minutes to get some mama stuff done, then you’re definitely going to want to try out this fun spring sensory bin for preschoolers.
+If you’re looking for a few minutes to get some mama stuff done, then you’re definitely going to want to try out this adorable Spring sensory bin for preschoolers.
 Let’s just say, you’ll be glad you did!

-Remember to save this post for the next time that you’re looking for fun, spring-themed ways to entertain your little kids!
+Remember to save this post for the next time that you’re looking for a great, Spring-themed way to entertain your little learners!

 Don’t forget to stop by next week if you’re interested in seeing what we’re up to with our Bees & Butterflies theme!